 The Parsonage Bed and Breakfast, 198 Haight Street is a really nice, quintessential Victorian home, directly across the street from our home and we have had lots of family and friends stay there who loved it.
 It’s a bit pricier, though, from $220/night, but worth it if you are able to stay there.
 A walk or short bus ride to the Saturday venue (and bus or train to Friday’s).

 The Inn on Castro, 321 Castro Street, not as nice in my opinion and not the best deal, but right on Castro for those who may wish to be in the heart of the area.
 Last I checked, they still had a couple rooms available, one with a queen bed and one with two single beds, with private baths, for $240.

 Hayes Valley Inn, 417 Gough Street.
 Not as convenient, but good reviews I’ve heard good reports.
 I just saw it on Hotels.com for $127/night with breakfast for those dates.

 For those wanting national hotel chain options, there’s the Travelodge at 1707 Market Street or the Day’s Inn, 465 Grove Street, not as convenient and definitely not as nice, but may be cheaper through some websites than these nice locally owned neighborhood inns or B&Bs.
 That Travelodge was the base lodging for the last SF Affirmation International Conference, so some may be familiar with it.

 And, of course, Airbnb. based here in SF, has many great and convenient options!

-Questions or comments about this event should be directed to event organizer by email using the form below.
+Questions or comments about this event should be directed to event organizer, Brandt Hill, by phone at 801-860-1998 or by email using the form below.